BLKSerene/Wordless/doc/doc_eng.md

 <span id="doc-eng-2"></span>
 ## 2 File Area [[Back to Contents]](#doc-eng)
-In most cases, the first thing to do in *Wordless* is open and select your files to be processed via **Menu → File** or by clicking the buttons residing under the *File Table*.
+In most cases, the first thing to do in *Wordless* is open and select your files to be processed via **Menu → File → Open Files/Folder**.

 Files are loaded, cached and selected automatically after being added to the *File Table*. **Only selected files will be processed by *Wordless***.
-You can drag and drop files around the *File Table* to change their orders, which is reflected in the results.
+You can drag and drop files around the *File Table* to change their orders, which would be reflected in the results.

-By default, *Wordless* tries to detect the language and encoding of the file, you should double check and make sure that the settings of each and every file are correct.
-If you do not want *Wordless* to detect the settings for you and prefer changing them manually, you can modify the settings via **Auto-detection Settings** in the *Settings Area*.
+By default, *Wordless* tries to detect the encoding and language settings of all files for you, you should double check and make sure that the settings of each and every file are correct.
+If you prefer changing file settings manually, you could uncheck **Auto-detect encodings** and/or **Auto-detect languages** in the *Open Files* dialog.
+The default file settings could be modified via **Menu → Preferences → Settings → Files → Default Settings**.

-If you have changed the settings of any file, do not forget to reload the file by clicking **Reload Selected** or **Reload All** so that the changes made can be reflected in the results.

-- **2.1 Open File(s)**<br>
+- **2.1 Open Files**<br>
     Add one single file or multiple files to the *File Table*.

     \* You can use the **Ctrl** key (**Command** key on macOS) and/or the **Shift** key to select multiple files.